o1-labs/rfcs/00xx-account-deletion.md

   A    B     E    D
 ```

-##### Option 2: Maintain insertion on leftmost location
+##### Option 2: Maintain insertion on leftmost available location

-For the sake of completeness, let us consider the other option, which aims at
+For the sake of completeness, let us consider another option, which aims at
 maintaining the fact that any new insertions happens on the leftmost available
 location.